moderndive/moderndive/README.md

 </div>

 ### 5\.
 Visual model selection: plot parallel slopes & interaction regression models

-Finally, the last common student question:

-> “When would you ever use a parallel slopes model?”

 For example, recall the earlier visualizations of the interaction and parallel slopes models for teaching score as a function of age and